Skip to content

 • KalshiConnectionError — raised when the initial connect fails, when the auth handshake is rejected, or when ws_max_retries is exhausted on a reconnect attempt.
 Also surfaces from ConnectionManager.send() / recv() if you call them without being connected.

 • KalshiSubscriptionError — server rejected a subscribe / unsubscribe / update_subscription command.
-Carries an optional error_code field with the server's machine-readable code.
+Carries:

 A subscription's iterator continues to yield across reconnects — the SDK re-issues the subscribe and patches the new server-side sid into the durable client-side id.
 You won't see KalshiConnectionError from inside async for; you'll see it from the connect() context manager if the socket can't be re-established at all.